citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/knowledge/understanding-knowledge-base.md

 CITSmart Enterprise ITSM, as well as the best Knowledge Management tools on the market, provides a knowledge base search engine for the end user, in our case using [SolR][1] technology.

-In the central part of the Knowledge Portal screen is a text-type field filled with the phrase "What do you want to know?".
+In the central part of the Knowledge Portal screen is a text-type field filled with the phrase "**What do you want to know?**".
 When entering a word in this field and typing ENTER, the solution starts a search process on all records in the knowledge base, including within the files attached to each of those records.

 ![Field](images/how.img5.jpg)